 You may decide by the end of a job interview that this isn’t really the job for you, or that this institution isn’t one you want to work for.
 And that’s okay.
 It’s up to you or to the employer to make this determination before you accept a job offer and begin working.

 You will be asked a variety of questions in a job interview.
-These questions will be about your skills and abilities, accomplishments, education, and work history.
+The main questions will be about your skills and abilities, accomplishments, education, and work history.

 You will also be asked questions about your strengths and weaknesses, your interests and hobbies, and your likes and dislikes, all of which will allow the employer to learn about your personal traits or characteristics.

-You should prepare yourself for answering the kind of these questions but you should not go into a job interview with a memorized script but only go with an idea of how you will answer these most common questions that will come your way.
+You should prepare yourself for answering these kinds of questions but you should not go into a job interview with a memorized script but only go with an idea of how you will answer the main questions, that will come your way.

 4. Give Detailed Answers